tessalt/coffeescriptbook/book.md

       x: width - 100
 ```

-# Prototyping simple interactions
+# Chapter 4: Prototyping simple interactions

-## Dismis modal window
+## Example 1: Dismiss modal window

-Import the "example1_popup" psd or Sketch file into Framer.
+Import the "example1_popup" psd or Sketch file into Framer Studio.
 Set the device type to iPhone 6 for best arrangement.

 The first thing we're going to prototype is the dismissal of this popup when the user clicks on the "x".
 The "x" layer group is called "close", so we access it by name (it is a property of the imported `psd` object).
 We'll add a click event handler to the close: